How to apply for post 16 travel assistance

 For more detailed information please see our data information pages and our data protection and fair processing notice.

 Terms and conditions

 - This scheme may not be the cheapest or best option for you – always check out your other options before applying.

-- For students in year 12 and above in September 2020, support is offered to Staffordshire residents studying a full-time course at level 3 or below which began on or before the date of the students 19 birthday, with at least 16 hours of timetabled study per week.
+- For students studying in year 12 and above upport is offered to Staffordshire residents studying a full-time course at level 3 or below which began on or before the date of the students 19 birthday, with at least 16 hours of timetabled study per week.
 The low income criteria must also be met.
 Transport assistance is not given to higher education courses (level 4 and above, such as Foundation Degrees or Higher National Diplomas).
 For a further explanation of qualification levels, see the Direct Gov website.

 - For students with learning difficulties and disabilities, we will continue to offer support until a course is completed providing the course was begun on or before the day of their 19 birthday.
 However, if you are unable to access public transport (even when accompanied) due to a learning difficulty or disability, you should apply under the SEN scheme.

 - The course must be funded by the local authority - transport support is not given to students paying fees for their tuition or attending a course as part of a paid apprenticeship.

 - Transport support is given to your catchment school or the nearest training provider with places available for the course/courses you wish to study.

 - The school/college must be between 3 and 15 miles away.
 The distance will be measured by Staffordshire County Council using the shortest driving route.
 Please see our Post 16 travel pages for further information.
 The distance criteria will be waived for students where their learning difficulty or disability prevents them from walking to school or college or using public transport to complete their journey.